fish-shell/fish-shell/CONTRIBUTING.md

 1. All fish scripts, such as those in the *share/functions* and *tests* directories, should be formatted using the `fish_indent` command.

-1. Function names should be all lowercase with undescores separating words.
+1. Function names should be in all lowercase with words separated by underscores.
 Private functions should begin with an underscore.
 The first word should be `fish` if the function is unique to fish.

 1. The first word of global variable names should generally be `fish` for public vars or `_fish` for private vars to minimize the possibility of name clashes with user defined vars.